Buddhad/SQL-Learning/Questions/Ex-3.md

 FROM people;
 ```

-`Questions:1` Count the number of rows in the people table.
+`Question: 1` Count the number of rows in the people table.

-`Questions:2` Count the number of (non-missing) birth dates in the people table.
+`Question: 2` Count the number of (non-missing) birth dates in the people table.

-`Questions:3` Count the number of unique birth dates in the people table.
+`Question: 3` Count the number of unique birth dates in the people table.

-`Questions:4` Count the number of unique languages in the films table.
+`Question: 4` Count the number of unique languages in the films table.

-`Questions:5` Count the number of unique countries in the films table.
+`Question: 5` Count the number of unique countries in the films table.

 + [`Answers`](../Answers/Ex-3.md)